 However, there is good news--a few diamond dealers and experts have done a little math, in an effort to come up with some average numbers regarding price differences between mined diamonds and lab grown ones.
 While these numbers, too, may vary, it is estimated that you can save upwards of 40% by purchasing a 1 carat lab created diamond (or, even more, if you buy a 2 or 3 carat lab created diamond.

 NOTE: a common misconception is that “lab diamonds” are fake.
 This is false!
-Diamonds that are considered “fake” only refers to synthetic diamonds, such as cubic zirconia.
+Diamonds that are considered “fake” only refers to synthetic or artificial diamonds, such as cubic zirconia.
 Diamonds that come from labs are 100% real.
 The only differences are the price and the environment in which the diamonds form.
 Lab diamonds are replicated in a controlled environment and monitored by diamond specialists.
 The end-product is a diamond that has the same physical, chemical, and optical properties of a natural diamond.

 What Are Off-Size Lab Diamonds?